vicwomg/pikaraoke/README.md

 # PiKaraoke

-Karaoke song search and queueing system that uses Youtube videos as a source.
-For use with Raspberry Pi devices.
+Karaoke song search and queueing system that uses Youtube videos as a source. ~For use with Raspberry Pi devices.~ Works on Raspberry Pi, OSX, Windows, and Linux!

-Totally not expected, but folks have asked... so if you want to support this project with a little monetary tip, I wont stop ya!
-Much appreciated https://www.paypal.me/paniquejazz
+If you want to support this project with a little monetary tip, it's much appreciated: https://www.paypal.me/paniquejazz

 ## What's new (September 2020)

 - VLC support!
-Omxplayer is still default on raspberry pi.
+Omxplayer is still default on raspberry pi, which can use both.
-- Thanks to VLC, we now have cross platform support!
-Linux, OSX, and Windows!
+- Thanks to VLC and a lot of hacking, we now have cross platform support: Linux, OSX, and Windows!
 - python3 support! python 2.7 will still work for now, but it has gone the way of Latin.
 Python3 will become required in a near future revision.
 - Basic hotkeys: "esc" exits app. "f" toggles fullscreen.
 This became necessary when working with windowed OS's